Federated trace data

 How federated tracing works

 Apollo Federation supports sending federated traces from the Apollo gateway, which are constructed from timing and error information provided by your subgraphs.
 These federated traces capture the subgraph-level details in the shape of the query plan, which is sent to Apollo's metrics ingress by default, and aggregated into query-level stats and field-level stats.
 The overall flow of a federated trace is as follows:

 - The router receives an operation from a client.

-- For each fetch to an implementing service, a response is received
+- For each fetch to a subgraph, a response is received.